spacestation13/DMByExample/src/preprocessor.md

 Sometimes, you'll want to have shared values across your project instead of copy-pasting them everywhere.
 This is where `#define` comes in.

-The `#define Name Value` statement substitues the `Name` for `Value` as long as the define is not `#undef`-ined.
+The `#define Name Value` statement substitues the `Name` for `Value` as long for as the define is not `#undef`-ined.
 Substitution only applies to whole words.
 Text inside of double or single quotes is not processed for substitution, so `"This is BIG."` would not be modified even if a define named `BIG` were to be defined.
 That's different from `"This is [BIG]."`, whereas `BIG` is an embedded expression, which does get processed for macro substitution.

 Example: